joshuasommerfeld/toy-robot-fp-ts/README.md

 Toy robot challenge, build to the specifications in `20_coding_test.md`.

-This project utilises Typescript and [fp-ts](https://github.com/gcanti/fp-ts) for it's functional generic monads.
+This project utilises Typescript and [fp-ts](https://github.com/gcanti/fp-ts).

 ## Getting Started